fabulous-dev/Fabulous/README.md

 Dynamic Views and Performance
 ------

-Dynamic views are only efficient for large UIs if the "unchanging" parts of a UI are "memoized", returning identical objects on each invocation of the `view` function.
+Dynamic views are only efficient for large UIs if the unchanging parts of a UI are "memoized", returning identical objects on each invocation of the `view` function.
 Amortization must be done explicitly and carefully.
 Here is an example for a 6x6 Grid that never changes:
 ```fsharp
 let view model dispatch =